vbotka/ansible-collection-freebsd/docs/source/ag_setup_roles.rst

    "ansible-lib", "vbotka.ansible_lib", "vbotka.freebsd.lib"

 Some roles depend on it.
-If such roles are included in the collection `vbotka.freebsd`_ they are modified to depend on the role `vbotka.freebsd.lib`_.
-For clarification, the following comment is included in the ``README.md`` of these roles
+If such roles are included in the collection `vbotka.freebsd`_ they are modified to use the role `vbotka.freebsd.lib`_.
+If there are no other dependencies on the collection `vbotka.freebsd`_ the following comment is included in the ``README.md``

 .. code-block:: text